Originally Web posted Wednesday, 27 May 2009.

 I have used the above method in the past, and it does work: my original 1970s treatment was good for over 20 years… especially noteworthy since i was using vegetable-based 3-in-1® oil and did not clean nor lubricate the exposed gearing.

 Each subsequent attempt has included experimenting with different techniques to maximize the efficacy of the relubrication.
 While it is too early to tell if any of these will last as long or longer than the original method, the early results seem sufficiently good to keep using the improved methods.
-Here is an outline of my current optimized method of rotor treatment.
-It is assumed that the clock has been disassembled and the motor assembly removed:

 One popular alternative method involves carefully drilling an access hole into the rotor housing.
 Another, a variant of the methods above, uses vacuum to assist pulling out what’s inside the rotor.